 South Korean manufacturers have achieved great success in meeting the needs of their army in armored vehicles.
 The fleet of South Korean army tanks consists of 1500 MBT Hyundai Rotem K1 / K1A1, but the company has now put all its strength into fulfilling the initial order for 100 tanks K2 MBT, which have a German MTU engine and Renk transmission.

 Korean tank K2

-However, in accordance with the second contract, K2 tanks weighing 55 tons with the Doosan DST engine with 1500 hp power will be delivered. and the S & T Dynamics transmission; The first shipments are scheduled for the end of 2016.
-The Korean company Hyundai Rotem also provides technical assistance under the Turkish Altay MBT program, although Turkey has canceled some points of the contract due to delays in the program.
+However, in accordance with the second contract, K2 tanks weighing 55 tons with a 1500 hp Doosan DST engine will be supplied. and S&T Dynamics transmission; first deliveries are scheduled for late 2016.
+The Korean company Hyundai Rotem is also providing technical assistance under the Turkish Altay MBT program, although Turkey canceled some clauses of the contract due to delays in the program.

 Since the beginning of 2015, Hyundai Rotem has been upgrading the K1A1 MBT in service to the K1A2 standard.
 It provides for the installation of the identification of "friend or foe", the battle management system and the camera for the driver.
 In September, 2015, the Hyundai Rotem, began upgrading even older K1 tanks to the K1E1 standard, which basically conforms to the K1A2 standard.

 At the ADEX 2015 show in Seoul, Hyundai Rotem’s chief engineer Hayhun Li said that his company is also developing a combat engineer vehicle (CEV).
 A minefield from Pearson Engineering, an excavator arm and a minefield marking system will be installed on the K1 tank chassis.
 CEV production will start in 2019 year.